tombruijn/chef-chruby/README.md

 ## Default

 Installs the chruby utility, and makes it available to every shell.
 If Chef was installed with the Omnibus installer, make embedded Ruby available as an option for usage.

-## System

-Builds and makes available the Ruby versions listed in the `node['chruby']['rubies']` attribute, using the `ruby-build` LWRP.

 # Author and License